What Is A Multifunction Oven? – Kitchen Terms Explained

 And to be honest, nowadays, most new ovens on the market are multifunctional, meaning you might not have much of a choice anyway.

 What is the difference between a fan and a multifunction oven?

 A fan oven may or may not have a grill.
-The multifunction oven is more likely to have additional programmable functions such as grill with fan, top and bottom heat with fan etc.
+The multifunction oven is more likely to have additional programmable functions such as a grill with a fan, top and bottom heat with a fan etc.

 A fan oven may only have the option of using the fan with bottom heat (or lower element).
 The multifunction oven gives you greater flexibility and cooking styles.

 What is the difference between a conventional oven and a multifunction oven?